 Further upstream on the Ohio River in Dearborn County, which boasts several galleries and DIY opportunities, is the Southeastern Indiana Art Guild (SIAG) Gallery & Studios in Aurora.
 Popular group class options led by community artists include gourd birdhouses, mixed media notecards and finger paint gardens that encourage you to cover your canvas with color.
 Proceeds from these classes go to Dearborn County’s Tour for the Cure Program, which raises money for breast cancer research.

 Groups touring Hendricks, Morgan and Putnam counties west of Indianapolis can experience the Main Street Cultural Trail, which showcases over 30 galleries, confectioners and restaurants.
-Aspiring weavers can sign up for a workshop or group lesson at Nomad Yarns to learn knitting, crocheting and spinning, or they can design their own pottery at uPaint, a glassfusing studio where groups can create keepsake dinnerware.
-Bisque Barn Pottery Paint Studio in Avon lets amateur crafters paint a sign with vinyl stencils and develop staining techniques.
-Also in Avon is The Tie Dye Lab, a colorful group experience where you can select a shirt size, color scheme and design before wringing out your creation for a colorful piece of clothing.
+Aspiring potters can design their own pottery at uPaint, a glass fusing studio where groups can create keepsake dinnerware.
+At the The Tie Dye Lab in Avon, you’ll find a colorful group experience where you can select a shirt size, color scheme and design before wringing out your creation for a colorful piece of clothing.